sassoftware/sasoptpy/doc/guide/basics.rst

 you can create a workspace.
 Workspaces support features like server-side for loops, cofor loops (parallel), read data, and create data.
-You can initialize a :class:`sasoptpy.Workspace` using Python's `with` keyword.
+You can initialize a :class:`sasoptpy.Workspace` by using Python's `with` keyword.
-As an example, a workspace with a set and a variable group can be created as follows:
+As an example, you can create a workspace with a set and a variable group as follows:

 .. ipython:: python